christianalfoni/impact/README.md

 > Rich Single Page Application Framework for React

+- 🗄️ Write state and logic in an object oriented paradigm using classes
+- 🔗 Bind classes to the lifecycle of component trees
+- 📶 Expose observable state using signals
+- 🕐 Async signals with suspense support

 ## Background

 At [CodeSandbox](https://codesandbox.io) we write most of our code in an object oriented paradigm.
 This includes projects like **pitcher**, **VSCode extension**, **@codesandbox/pitcher-client** and **@codesandbox/api**.
 This in combination with creating rich single page applications with a high degree of client side managed state, we wanted to explore a tool where we can more easily move between object oriented codebases and solve some of the challenges of building rich single page applications.